 Please reach out at [email protected] to be in touch.
 I’d love to hear from you!

 “The irrepressibly creative flutist and new music advocate celebrates the release of her new album…”

 Howard Reich, Chicago Tribune, November 8, 2019

 “The tone Brown draws from her flute is meltingly beautiful—rounded, seamless through all registers, robust. ”

 “As evidenced by this album, Jennie Oh Brown really understands Schwantner’s compositional intent, and her playing reflects the beauty, intensity, rawness, and virtuosity his music requires.
 She excels in changing characters rapidly, and her beautiful, expressive sound is perfectly suited to Schwantner’s emotional, lyrical, and acrobatic music.”

-National Flute Association Flutist Quarterly, Fall 2016
+-Jennifer Slaughter, National Flute Association Flutist Quarterly, Fall 2016